Crypto Adoption Around the World: Peru

 4. Small Businesses

-Peru’s Small businesses also adopt cryptocurrencies, particularly in industries like retail and hospitality.
+Peru’s small businesses are also adopting cryptocurrencies, particularly in industries like retail and hospitality.
 Crypto payments allow these businesses to bypass the traditional financial system and lower transaction fees.

 Aymara Hotels in Puno, Peru, is an example of a hospitality business accepting Bitcoin payments for bookings, reflecting a trend among smaller enterprises seeking to tap into a new customer base.

-Additionally, some local cafes like La Bodega Verde in Lima, allow customers to pay for their meals using Bitcoin.
-Similarly, Café Ayllu in Cusco has integrated cryptocurrency payments into their system, providing an alternative payment method for patrons.
+Additionally, some local cafes like La Bodega Verde in Lima allow customers to pay for their meals using Bitcoin.
+Similarly, Café Ayllu in Cusco has integrated cryptocurrency payments into its system, providing an alternative payment method for patrons.

 Challenges Facing Crypto Adoption in Peru